rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_messaging.md

 * The data records in a data stream are distributed into shards.
 * After a record is added to the stream, the record is available for a specified retention period, which you can set per stream.
 * The Kinesis Data Streams service adds shards to scale horizontally.
+    * When you create a stream, you specify the number of shards for the stream.
+The total capacity of a stream is the sum of the capacities of its shards.
+* Each shard has a uniquely identified sequence of data records, and each data record has a sequence number that Kinesis assigns.
+* A partition key is used to group data by shard within a stream.
+* A consumer is an application that polls the data stream and processes the data from a Kinesis data stream.
+    * You can have multiple consumers on a data stream.
+    * When you have multiple consumers, they share the read throughput of the stream among them.
+An option called enhanced fanout lets you give each consumer its own allotment of read throughput.

+#### Other Kinesis Data Streaming Services

+Amazon Kinesis Data Firehose
+* Deliver streaming data to data stores without writing consumer applications for your stream
+* Automatically convert incoming data to open and standards based before the data is delivered

+Amazon Kinesis Data Analytics
+* Perform real-time analysis on data in the stream using SQL queries before persisting the data
+* Use Apache Flink, Java, Scala or Python for your analysis applications

+#### Comparison of Queues and Streams
+Data Value
+    * Queues - The value comes from processing individual messages
+    * Streams - The value comes from aggregating messages to get actionable data Message rate
+    * Queues - The message rate is variable
+    * Streams - The message rate is continuous and high volume Message processing
+    * Queues - Messages are deleted after a consumer successfully processes them
+    * Streams - Messages are available to multiple consumers to process in parallel and each consumer maintains a points but does not delete records